IMCTGD/NeurGNN/README.md

 NViG: A 3D Visual Graph Neural Network for Neuroimaging Analysis

 ## Open-Source Release

-The complete EmcNet code will be made open-source during the manuscript revision process.
+The complete NViG code will be made open-source during the manuscript revision process.
 Stay tuned for updates!